PacktPublishing/DeepsSeek-in-Practice/Chapter05/README.md

 - **AWS Account** - Required for SageMaker examples (07-*)

 > [!IMPORTANT]
-> You need a Garmin Connect account.
-If you don't have one, set the username to test@test.com to load sample data for APIs and other functionalities.
+> You need a Garmin Connect account to run this application.
+> If you don't have one, set your `GARMIN_EMAIL=test@test.com` in `.envrc` to use sample data.

 ## File Overview